SPACESODA/marquee6k/README.md

 ## Usage

-1. Include marquee6k in your html file.
+1. Include marquee6k in your html file (before the closing `</body>` tag).
+   This ensures that all HTML elements are loaded before the script tries to animate them.
    Download zip or install via `npm install marquee6k`.

     via jsDelivr: